Industrial structural mechanics

 Professional integration

-- Maintenance, production and transformation of metals (sheets, tubes, profiles) for the nuclear, chemical, petrochemical, food, pharmaceutical, transport, storage, energy or environmental industries.
+- Companies involved in the maintenance, production, and processing of metals (sheets, tubes, profiles) for the nuclear, chemical, petrochemical, food, pharmaceutical, transportation, storage, energy, and environmental industries.

 - Design offices.